alexhiles/NN/README.md

 ## Test Case

-Here we test the code for an example case.
+Here we test the code for an example case using the generalized code.
+Each epoch represents one loop over the training data, which is typically random.
+The random draws can be either be with replacement (chance of using same training data in the same epoch) or without replacement.
+We compare both in this example.

 Run